aleshaleksey/fansys23/08-spell-list.md

 **Special**: Undead must make a Cha save or take 1 point of divine damage.
 (1+5)=(4+2)

-**Upcast**: Target regains an extra HP per extra MP, to a maximum of 3.
+**Upcast**: Target regains an extra HP per extra MP die above 1, to a maximum of 3.
 No extra effect on undead.

 ___
 ### Least Vengeance